SJTU-ViSYS/Ground-Fusion/README.md

 ### 2.1 Ground-challenge dataset
-download at [Ground-challenge](https://github.com/sjtuyinjie/Ground-Challenge) and give a kind star.
+Download at [Ground-challenge](https://github.com/sjtuyinjie/Ground-Challenge) and give a star.

 ~~~
 # [launch] open a terminal and type: